www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 In other words, the allocations table works like a join of 2 tables in SQL.
-The following code defines the data format, but uses the not yet defined variables `demands` and `suipplies` for the actual values for a better focus:
+The following code defines the data format, but uses the not yet defined variables `demands` and `suipplies` for the actual values for an overview with less clutter:
 ```
 final var column = attribute(Integer.class, "column");
 final var row = attribute(Integer.class, "row");